Inclusive Music Through Technology

 The people involved in OmniMusic are, at one and the same time, musicians and technologists.
 In addition, they have extensive experience of using their knowledge and skills in these two areas when working with young people in educational settings.

-If you would like to talk to us about any of our past work in schools or if you are seeking to enhance your inclusive music provision and think we may be able to help, please contact us on the email below.
+If you are seeking to enhance your inclusive music provision and think we may be able to help, please contact us on the email below.

 omnimusic.org.uk | Admin | Registered charity 1171097